 Parking permits for the fall 2014 semester will be available starting August 15.
 All vehicles parked on campus must display a valid parking permit.
 Students will have until September 1 (second week of classes) to obtain a permit.

-Parking permits are free of charge and available at the Police Service Building.
+Parking permits are free of charge and available at the Police Services Building.
 Students must show a valid student ID, driver's license, and vehicle registration to obtain a permit.For parking regulations or to download an appeals form, please visit our parking home page.

 Comments or Suggestions

 Do you have a comment, complaint, or a question for Police Services?Learn more »

 The Office of University Police is located in the white house on Orchard Road next to the Emmanuel Chapel.